 - 1. \$50 Application Fee (non-refundable, non-transferable) - 2.
 Completed Application for Graduate Admission - 3.
 Official Transcripts from all previous colleges and universities attended at the graduate and undergraduate level.
 Former Liberty University students must personally request transcripts from the University Registrar.
 (Note: Transcripts are not necessary from undergraduate institutions where less than twelve hours were taken.)
 Applicants must have an earned Master's degree or its equivalent from a regionally accredited seminary or graduate school, with a cumulative GPA of at least 3.25 on a 4.0 scale. - 4.
-Test Scores: MAT® or GRE® and TOEFL® (international students only) - a.
-The Miller Analogies Test® (MAT®).
-The MAT® assesses the student's ability to solve problems stated as analogies.
-Whereas the GRE® assesses knowledge, the MAT® is designed to reflect the student's analytical thinking.
-The MAT® is an excellent option for students who have been out school for a while. - b.
-Graduate Record Examination® (GRE®).
-Applicants should submit verbal, quantitative, and analytic scores for admission.
-Applicants who have taken the GRE® can contact the College Testing Service and request an official score report to be sent.
+TOEFL® Test Scores (international students only)

-- c.
-The Test of English as a Foreign LanguageTM (TOEFL®).
-International and English as a Second Language students are required to provide evidence of English language proficiency by submitting The TOEFL®.
-The Graduate School requires a score of 80 on the TOEFL® for admission to Graduate Programs at Liberty University. - 5.
-Two Letters of Professional Recommendation: These must be professional references (i.e., professor, clinical supervisor, administrator) from persons who are familiar with the applicant's training and subsequent practice.
-All should be obtained from individuals qualified to address the applicant's maturity, motivation, and ethics. - 6.
-A 300-Word Letter of Intent specifying the applicant's purpose and goals for entering the Ph.D.
+The Test of English as a Foreign Language[TM] (TOEFL[®]).
+International and English as a Second Language students are required to provide evidence of English language proficiency by submitting The TOEFL[®].
+The Graduate School requires a score of 80 on the TOEFL[®] for admission to Graduate Programs at Liberty University.

+5. Two Letters of Professional Recommendation: These must be professional references (i.e., professor, clinical supervisor, administrator) from persons who are familiar with the applicant's training and subsequent practice.
+All should be obtained from individuals qualified to address the applicant's maturity, motivation, and ethics.

+- 6. A 300-Word Letter of Intent specifying the applicant's purpose and goals for entering the Ph.D.
 Program.
 This letter should detail how the applicant fits into our Ph.D.
 Program's mission, while still bringing his or her own sense of uniqueness. - 7.
-Curriculum Vita including earned degrees, ministry and/or counseling experience, career goals, and indicating counseling licensure, or, a minimum of at least one year of clinical experience in the counseling field with a commitment to obtain counseling licensure prior to graduation from the Ph.D.
+Curriculum Vita including earned degrees, ministry and/or counseling experience, career goals, and indicating counseling licensure, or, a minimum of at least one year of clinical experience in the counseling field (can include MA level practicum and internship experiences) with a commitment to obtain counseling licensure prior to graduation from the Ph.D.
 Program, if possible. - 8.
 Vignette Response: The Vignette Response is submitted in the form of an American Psychological Association Formatted Paper. - 9.
 A Ph.D.
 Graduate Status Record Form. - 10.
 Personal Interview with Core Ph.D.
 Faculty: Selected applicants may be invited to participate in an interview with core faculty.

-All written application materials must be submitted in proper APA style and reflect appropriate levels of professionalism and scholarship for this level of learning.
+All written application materials must be submitted in proper APA style and reflect appropriate levels of professionalism and scholarship for the doctoral level of learning.